 7. Thread the needle week after week.

 Make OKRs the first topic of short recurring weekly staff meetings.
 Show the team you’re serious, committed and consistent about achieving them.
 The more consistently you focus on goals and metrics, the less time you’ll spend in meetings on low level details, dropped balls and priority conflicts.
 (Trust us on this one.)

 Use your hero impact statement to validate your quarterly objectives and key results with your boss so you can confidently execute on them.
 Next, ask your direct reports to set aligned goals and metrics for their teams at the next level of relevant detail.
 Coach them to see quarter goals as their most powerful communication tools and as a vehicle to operate more efficiently, effectively and independently.

 9. Add a leadership growth goal for yourself.

 If you follow these 8 steps, you’ll take your leadership game up more than a notch… why not go another notch?
 Add a private leadership growth goal for yourself too.
 It might be related to how well or often you communicate, having consistent 1on1s, culture dynamics you want to foster directly or how skillful you are at providing feedback.

 Like goals to exercise more and a new gym membership, you have to show up to achieve the results you seek.
 Our data shows a very direct correlation between focus and results; the magic number is 45 minutes a week.
-Among the thousands of teams using Workboard for real-time goals, people who focus on goals and metrics and aligning their actions for at least 45 minutes a week, achieve off-the-chart results.
+Among the thousands of teams using WorkBoard for real-time goals, people who focus on objectives and key results and aligning their actions for at least 45 minutes a week, achieve off-the-chart results.
 And the results for people who never focus on goals show the exact opposite: no focus, no glory.